Saving Homes in Omaha and Across Nebraska

 When you fall seriously behind on your mortgage payments, you may understandably be worried about losing your home.
 If you receive a Notice of Default, you will need to act quickly and decisively to avoid foreclosure.

 Our Lincoln based foreclosure lawyer is ready to help you leverage bankruptcy to protect your home and bring your mortgage current.
-At Lentz Law, we are compassionate to the financial difficulties you are experiencing and are committed to providing the experienced guidance you need to secure relief.
 Get the no-judgment representation you deserve and take the first step toward a future free of overwhelming debt.

 In a grand majority of cases, you will have at least six months from the date you missed your first mortgage payment before your home is sold at auction.
 If you are confident you cannot catch up on payments without outside assistance but wish to save your home, it may be time to consider bankruptcy.